Irreversible 2-conversion set in graphs of bounded degree: Irreversible 2-conversion set is NP-complete

 \subsection{Variable gadget}

 A gadget $g(X_i)$ for a variable $X_i$, where $1 \le i \le n$, consists of a triangle $x_iy_iz_i$ and two \emph{antennas}; see Figure~\ref{fig:variable}.
-The length of the antenna connected to $x_i$ and $y_i$ is equal to the number of occurrences of $X_i$ and $\neg X_i$, respectively, in the clauses of $\F$.
-We call the white vertices of the $x_i$ antenna \emph{positive outputs} and the vertices of the $y_i$ antenna \emph{negative outputs}.
+The length of the antenna connected to $x_i$ and $y_i$ is equal to the total number of occurrences of $X_i$ and $\neg X_i$, respectively, taken over all clauses of $\F$.
+We call the white vertices of the $x_i$ antenna \emph{positive outputs} and the white vertices of the $y_i$ antenna \emph{negative outputs}.
 One-way gadgets with starts in the outputs have ends in clause gadgets.
 The vertex $z_i$ is adjacent to a vertex $u_i$ lying on a distributing path, which we define later.

 We show that exactly one of $x_i$ and $y_i$ is black at the beginning.
 This represents the value of the variable $X_i$.
 The vertex $x_i$ corresponds to the true and $y_i$ to the false evaluation of $X_i$.
 The purpose of the connection between $u_i$ and $z_i$ is to convert all vertices of the gadget to black if $\F$ is satisfiable.